colinflahive/MS1_Fitness/README.md

     + Git was used for version control for this project when using GitHub Gitpod terminal to commit to Git and Push to GitHub.
 Clear and concise descriptions were included at the Git Commit instruction in order for the user to identify what changes and amendments were made to the code in between Push instructions.
+    *   GitHub

+*   Images
+    + Images were sourced from unsplash.com, pixabay.com and google/images.

 *   Toolur
     + Toolur.com was used to resize and compress images which were included in the carousel on the Hompage along with the images